 Though it has several four and five-star hotels, you might want to look at vacation rentals in Florence.
 They will offer decadent luxury without the eye-watering price tag (in most cases, at least).
 And with a wide range of properties on offer, there’s sure to be something to suit you.

 With so much on offer, it can get confusing trying to decide the right place for you.
-That’s where we come in.
-Here is our guide to the best Airbnbs in Florence, sorted by budget and style.
-Not only that, we’ve found five cool Airbnb Experiences you can enjoy when you arrive too!
+That’s where I come in.
+Here is my guide to the best Airbnbs in Florence, sorted by budget and style.
+Not only that, I’ve found five cool Airbnb Experiences you can enjoy when you arrive too!

 Quick Answer: These are the Top 5 Airbnbs in Florence